apacheignite/documentation/data-grid/transactions.md

   "title": "Integration With JTA"
 }
 [/block]
-Ignite can be configured with a JTA transaction manager lookup class using `TransactionConfiguration#setTxManagerLookupClassName` method.
-Transaction manager lookup is basically a factory that provides Ignite with an instance of JTA transaction manager.
+Ignite can be configured with a JTA transaction manager lookup class using `TransactionConfiguration#setTxManagerFactory` method.
+Transaction manager factory is a factory that provides Ignite with an instance of JTA transaction manager.
 When set, on each cache operation on a transactional cache Ignite will check if there is an ongoing JTA transaction.
 If JTA transaction is started, Ignite will also start a transaction and will enlist it into JTA transaction using it's own internal implementation of `XAResource`.
 Ignite transaction will be prepared, committed or rolledback altogether with corresponding JTA transaction.
 Below is an example of using JTA transaction manager together with Ignite.
 [block:code]